AminMosallanejad339/LabForLinux_Pro/README.md

 ## 🎮 Usage
 1. Select a question set from the **left sidebar**.
-2. Read the question and type your SQL in the answer box.
+2. Read the question and type your Linux in the answer box.
 3. **Submit**:
    - Press `Ctrl+Enter`
    - or click the **✅ Submit** button